 The last step in Lightroom was to use Rapid Editing to create an appealing LOOK.

-I used Natural preset from Lightroom Preset Collection first and later added some TOOLKIT adjustments.
+I used the Natural preset from Lightroom Preset Collection first and later added some TOOLKIT adjustments.

 Lightroom Editing Formula: Natural (9, 16, 30, 34)